orangkucing/MewPro_Iliad/ATmega328PB.md

 #### Install Atmel atmega328pb Xplained mini core package

 (In the following we assume you have already installed Arduino IDE to your PC.
-If not then please [download the Arduino IDE](https://www.arduino.cc/en/Main/Software) and install it before proceeding below.)
+If not then please [download the Arduino IDE](https://www.arduino.cc/en/Main/Software) and install it before proceeding.)

 Open your Arduino IDE application on your PC.
 Then select [Tools]->Board->[Boards Manager].
 Then a dialog box for selecting boards is shown.
 You will find "Atmel AVR Xplained-minis by Atmel University France" in the list.